 Scarborough & District Branch

-The RSPCA has been helping animals and their owners in the Scarbrough and the surrounding districts since 1867.
+The RSPCA has been helping animals and their owners in the Scarborough and the surrounding districts since 1867.
 We are proud to be one of the oldest branches in the oldest animal welfare charity in the United Kingdom.

 As a separately registered charity, RSPCA Scarborough & District Branch raises money to deliver vital animal welfare services locally.
 We are self-funded and although we are supported by and work in partnership with RSPCA National Society the money we spend is raised in Scarborough the surrounding districts.
 We are responsible for the area stretching between Whitby, Scarborough & Filey over to Pickering & Helmsley, including all the villages in between.